utahrobotics/lunadev-2025/README.md

 ## Cargo

-Every external dependency needed to run the code in lunadev-2024 on Lunaserver is already installed globally, with the exception of Rust itself, as it can only be installed for individual users.
-To install Rust, run the following command in Lunaserver:
+Every external dependency needed to run the code in lunadev-2025 on Lunaserver is already installed globally, with the exception of Rust itself, as it can only be installed for individual users.
+The simplest way is to run `setup.sh`, which is located at the top level in this repository.
+It installs Rust and `cargo-make`.

+To install Rust manually, run the following command in Lunaserver:
 `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
 and select the default options.

-## What about a display?

-I am actively working on finding a solution that will allow multiple people to have separate displays into Lunaserver without devcontainers.
-If you need a display soon, please let me know as there are temporary solutions.
+Install `cargo-make` using `cargo install --force cargo-make`

+## Lunabase and Lunaserver

+Lunabase uses a different port than `22` and that port is not exposed to the internet.
+As such, a tunnel has to be made first.
+On your own computer, run the following command in this repository:
+`cargo run -p lunaserver-web-client`
+and follow the instructions provided.
+After that, you can just run `lunabot` (with `cargo run -p lunabot -- main` or `cargo make main`) on Lunaserver and it will be able to connect to Lunabase running on your computer.
+The disadvantage is the latency is higher than if you ran Lunabase over a direct connection to Lunaserver (more on this later).
+The latency is worse if the quality of your internet connection is poor.

+If you happen to be in MEB 2340, you can connect to USR-Wifi-5G for a better connection.
+The password is on the bottom of the router (the scratched out number is 6).
+If you are connected to the router, you do not need to run `lunaserver-web-client`.
+Instead, you can just use your private IP address for `lunabase_address` (eg. my `lunabase_address` would be `192.168.0.100:10600`).
+You can find your private IP address using `ifconfig` on mac or linux, and `ipconfig` on windows.
+Do note that the `:10600` is not part of your private IP address; You just concatenate it after.
+If Lunaserver is still not able to connect, check that your firewall is disabled, or that it allows port `10600` over UDP.
+If you are connected to this router, you can also SSH to `192.168.0.102` for a lower latency SSH connection, but this is not as beneficial.

+## Godot

+Both Lunabase and Lunasim depend on Rust code to run correctly.
+Simply build `lunasim-lib` and `lunabase-lib` and Godot will use them automatically.
+As a shortcut, you can also run `cargo make godot`.
+If you modify that Rust code, you have to rebuild it again.
+If Lunabase or Lunasim are open in the Godot editor *and* you are on Windows, you may need to minimize the window and maximize (or some other way to switch focus) to reload the new library.
+You must also have opened Lunaabse or Lunasim once in the Godot editor (everytime you clone this repository) for it to run correctly.

 ## Directory